jonrau1/ElectricEye/add-ons/electriceye-reports/README.md

     --project-name ElectricEyeReports
 ```

-4. To ensure the Data Set created succesfully navigate to your QuickSight console and look for the `ElectricEyeComplianceFindingsDataset` Data Set, if you see it, you're good to go!
+4. To ensure the Data Set created successfully navigate to your QuickSight console and look for the `ElectricEyeComplianceFindingsDataset` Data Set, if you see it, you're good to go!

 ![ElectricEye Dataset in the Menu](./screenshots/ElectricEyeDatasetMenu.JPG)